coleifer/peewee/docs/peewee/models.rst

    for instance).

-Adding circular foreign keys with peewee is a bit tricky because at the time you are defining either foreign key, the model it points to will not have been defined yet, causing a ``NameError``.
+Adding circular foreign keys with peewee is a bit tricky because at the time you are defining the first foreign key, the model it points to will not have been defined yet, causing a ``NameError``.

 .. code-block:: python
    :emphasize-lines: 3